-Start too big means to start with a business that has more resources than you can realistically handle.
+Starting too big means starting with a business that has more resources than you can realistically handle.
 You may want to start with a business that is much easier on your wallet and time, such as buying a coffee stand, than trying to open your own restaurant or bookstore from the get-go.

-Starting a small business with low risk, high return potentials allows for more manageable growth in this post-recession economy as well as gives the entrepreneur time to learn what is and isn't working.
+Starting a small business with low risk, and high return potential allows for more manageable growth in this post-recession economy as well as gives the entrepreneur time to learn what is and isn’t working.

 Starting a new business isn’t like working for someone else.
 There are challenges, personally and professionally, that employees never encounter.
 You need to be prepared for these challenges and have a plan in place ahead of time.

 Some of these challenges include managing your time, balancing work and family obligations, the stress involved with running a business, handling finances for yourself, and maintaining relationships while you’re busy working to build up your company.

 Employees can focus on their job without worrying about any outside responsibilities because they don’t have any.
 We all have personal or family issues, but business owners face additional responsibilities that challenge their business and personal lives.